wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 1. Smart Reporter Products Report Dashboard (some features only in paid versions)

 == Changelog ==

+= 1.8 =
+* Fixed: WordPress MultiSite - Data visible only in primary site
+* Fixed: Autoloading of records when page is refreshed
+* Fixed: Actual image is now relaced by thumbnail images
+* Fixed: Nothing displayed in Smart Reporter for WP e-Commerce
+* Fixed: Thumbnails for products not visible for WP e-Commerce
+* Fixed: Product's name overflow
+* Updated: Smart Reporter link moved from "Products" to "WooCommerce" in Sidebar menu for WooCommerce
+* Updated: Show total sales even when filtered through search text
+* Updated: Graph tooltip now shows formated time period
+* Updated: Percent contribution based on all result visible in table
+* Updated: Displaying message 'Loading...' while loading records in right panel
+* Updated: Search based on multiple keywords
+* Updated: Lite version - date limit increased from 7 Days to 30 days
+* Updated: Other minor changes - Space for Category delimiter, background color removed for product's & order's details, position of "Last Few Orders", height of Sales KPI increased

 = 1.7 =
 * New: Smart Reporter for WooCommerce 1.4